smallAreaHealthStatisticsUnit/rapidInquiryFacility/rifDatabase/Postgres/docs/BUILD.md

 # RIF40 Postgres database build from Github

+WARNING: The RIF requires Postgres 9.3 or 9.4 to work.
+9.1 and 9.2 will not work.
+In particular PL/pgsql GET STACKED DIAGNOSTICS is used which is a post 9.2 option.

+The new V4.0 RIF uses either Postgres or Microsoft SQL server as a database backend.

+## Postgres Setup

+Postgres is usually setup in one of three ways:

+* Standalone mode on a Windows firewalled laptop.
+This uses local database MD5 passwords and no SSL and is not considered secure for network use.
+* Secure mode on a Windows server and Active directory network.
+This uses remote database connections using SSL; with SSPI (Windows GSS connectivity) for psql and secure LDAP for Java connectivity.
+* Secure mode on a Linux server and Active directory network.
+This uses remote database connections using SSL; with GSSAPI/Kerberos for psql and secure LDAP for Java connectivity.

+Postgres can proxy users (see ident.conf examples in the [build notes](https://github.com/smallAreaHealthStatisticsUnit/rapidInquiryFacility/blob/master/rifDatabase/Postgres/docs/build.md)).
+Typically this is used to allow remote postgres administrator user authentication and to logon as the schema owner (rif40).

 ## Database development environment

 Current two databases are used: *sahsuland* and *sahsuland_dev*.
 The installer database *sahsuland* is kept stable for long periods,